RECORD: Darwin, C. R. 12.1835. 'Coral Islands' essay. CUL-DAR41.1-12. Edited by John van Wyhe (Darwin Online, http://darwin-online.org.uk/)

 1835 Coral Isds 15

-[respect to the ratio of increase, it must be remembered, that all the Coral. which grows within the lagoon. accumulates. whereas on the outside yearly large fragments are torn off & carried away.
+respect to the ratio of increase, it must be remembered, that all the coral which grows within the lagoon accumulates, whereas on the outside yearly large fragments are torn off & carried away.
 The Polypi have to repair all this damage.
-On the supposition that the dimensions of the reef or island do not decrease. (which at least will be granted), the polypi must yearly repair this damage.[1]] — If then the two following postulates are allowed, much of the difficulty in understanding the Coral formation. will I think, be removed. — (1st) That in certain parts of the Pacifick, a series of subsidences have taken place; of which no one exceeded in depth, the number of ft, at which saxigenous polypi will flourish: & of which series, the intervals between the successive steps. were sufficiently long to allow of their growth, always bringing to the same level the upper surface of the reef. — (2nd) That those species of Lithophytes, which build the outer. solid wall, flourish
+That is On the supposition that the dimensions of the reef or island do not decrease. (which at least will be granted), the polypi must yearly repair this damage.* — If then the two following postulates are allowed, much of the difficulty in understanding the coral formation, will I think, be removed.— (1st) That in certain parts of the Pacifick, a series of subsidences have taken place; of which no one of which exceeded in depth, the number of ft, at which saxigenous polypi will flourish: or & of which series, the intervals between the successive steps were sufficiently long to allow of their lithophytes by their growth, to always bringing to the same level the upper surface of the reef.—

 [15v]